Machine learning (ML), Artificial Intelligence (AI), and Data Science have been the top trends for the last few years. However, what does it all mean?

 Why is this important?
-Because data noise can dilute your machine learning algorithm’s efficiency, and the results you’ll get will not be as precise as they can be.
-For example, let’s consider a table below with the average imaginary salary calculation:
+Because data noise can dilute your machine learning algorithm’s efficiency, the results you’ll get will not be as precise as they can be.
+For example, let’s consider the table below with the average imaginary salary calculation:

 Training ML Model